Ishasharmax/FlowerClassificationCNN/README.md

-# Flower Recognition using CNN
+# Flower Classification using CNN

 ## Description of the project/task
 This main aim from this project is to solve a Supervised Image Classification problem of recognizing the flower types - rose, chamomile, dandelion, sunflower, & tulip.
 In the end, we’ll have a trained model which can predict the class of the flower using a Machine Learning algorithm, the Neural Networks.
 We will specifically use Flowers Recognition dataset from Kaggle, which consists of 5 classes of flower species, each having about 800 images.
 So, we’ve a total of 4242 images to train our model with.